Skip to content

 2. Cross-Validation Strategy

-Better utilization of data by using all samples for both training and calibration:
+Uses all samples for both training and calibration:

-from nonconform.strategy import CrossValidation
+from nonconform import CrossValidation

 # 5-fold cross-validation